delventhalz/transfer-chain-js/README.md

 ### Create a Device

-Simple type in the name of your device under _"Create device"_ and click the create button.
+Simply type in the name of your device under _"Create device"_ and click the create button.
 If you selected a user, you should see that device appear in the list at the bottom.

-### Transfer an device
+### Transfer a device

-Any device you own can be transfered to another public key using the dropdowns under _"Transfer device"_.
+Any device you own can be transferred to another public key using the dropdowns under _"Transfer device"_.
 Note that the transfer must be accepted by that user before it is finalized.